AlisAquilae/Academia/content/Courses/Mathematics 2.md

 The literature for this course consists of *Mathematics that Works Volume 2* (2020, 2nd Ed.) by Maarten de Gee.
 The ISBN is 978-90-5041-168-4

 >[!Warning]
 >This course only engages with part of the book.
 The notes therefore jump through chapters here and there.
-In addition, only chapters 1 through 6 are included
+In addition, only chapters 1 through 6 are included.
+Later parts of the book are included in the course [[Mathematics 3]]

 - [[Mathematics that Works 2-Chapter 1-Functions and their Derivatives]]
 - [[Mathematics that Works 2-Chapter 2-Sequences Series and Iteration Processes]]